Perspectives on QCD, Topology and the Strong CP Problem: Topological charge in QCD

 On a finite Minkowski spacetime volume we compactify the fields, which for bosons such as gauge fields is equivalent to the statement that we impose periodic boundary conditions on both the finite spatial and finite and temporal directions.
 For fermions we need periodic boundary conditions in space and antiperiodic boundary conditions in time.
 Only finite action configurations can contribute to the functional integral and in an infinite spatial volume in QCD this becomes the requirement that $F^{a\mu\nu}(x)\to 0$ at spatial infinity, $|{\bf x}|\to\infty$.
 In the formulation of quantum field theory we also let the time interval $\Delta T = t_\text{final}-t_\text{initial}\to \infty$ and so for finite action require that $F^{a\mu\nu}(x)\to 0$ at temporal infinity, $|t|\to\infty$.
 In Euclidean space where $x_\mu=(x_1,x_2,x_3,x_4)$ this is the requirement that $F_{a\mu\nu}(x)\to 0$ as $|x|\equiv (x_1^2+\cdots+x_4^2)^{1/2}\to \infty$.

 Quantum field theories are defined by their functional integrals and their associated measures, such as $\mathcal{D}\phi\,\exp(-S_E[\phi]/\hbar)$.
 They are not defined by the subset of smooth field configurations that appear in semiclassical or geometric constructions.
-While smooth gauge fields and fiber-bundle topology provide powerful organizing principles for nonperturbative physics, they form a negligible subset of gauge fields present in the full quantum functional integral, which is dominated by rough, distributional configurations.
+While smooth gauge fields and fiber-bundle topology provide powerful organizing principles for nonperturbative physics, they form a negligible subset of gauge fields present in the full quantum functional integral.
+Typical configurations in the functional integral are distributional rather than smooth.

 The standard definition of a gauge orbit is the set of all gauge fields that are connected by smooth gauge transformations continuously connected to the identity.
 For our purposes in the classification of all gauge field configurations relevant to the functional integral, it is convenient to also define the concept of an \emph{extended gauge orbit} of a gauge field as the set of gauge fields obtained by acting on it with \emph{all} possible gauge transformations.
-This includes gauge transformations that are not smoothly connected to the identity, rough gauge transformations, and transformations that are not restricted to preserve any particular topological classification.
+This includes gauge transformations that are not smoothly connected to the identity, non-smooth (distributional or rough) gauge transformations, and transformations that are not restricted to preserve any particular topological classification.
+This definition simply reflects the fact that the functional integral does not, in general, restrict gauge transformations to smooth maps connected to the identity, unless addtional structure is imposed.

 Gauge fields with vanishing $F_{\mu\nu}$ are gauge-equivalent to $A_{\mu}=0$.
 The set of gauge fields $A^\mu$ related to the vanishing gauge field, $A^\mu=0$, by any gauge transformation, $U$, is referred to as the \emph{trivial gauge orbit}.
 We say that gauge fields on the trivial orbit are \emph{pure gauge configurations}.
 So all relevant gauge configurations must become pure gauge at Euclidean spacetime infinity and from \Eq{Eq:gaugetransf_Amu} we see that this is the requirement that